Sarai Walker

-Sarai Walker is a writer whose book Dietland was identified as one of Entertainment Weeklys 10 Best books of 2015, and has subsequently been turned into a TV series.
+Sarai Walker is an American writer whose book Dietland was identified as one of Entertainment Weeklys 10 Best books of 2015, and has subsequently been turned into a TV series.
 She has published articles in The New York Times, The Washington Post, The Guardian, and Refinery29.
 Walker is a fat positive activist and her writings reflect an attempt to reclaim the word fat as a mere bodily description—like tall or short.

 Life and education

 Walker grew up in California and Utah, and is now based in New Mexico.
 Walker received her M.F.A. in creative writing from Bennington College, and her Ph.D. in English from the University of London (2005).
 Walker started out writing at teen and women's magazines, and later wrote for Our Bodies, Ourselves.